irfanpa005/WebScribe/Readme.md

 │   ├───models.py - contains models for notes and tutorials.
 │   ├───forms.py - django forms for notes and tutorials.
 │   ├───views.py - views functionality for notes and tutorials.
+│   │───urls.py - defines the notes applcation's URL patterns and routes.
 │   │───...
 │   └───
 │